chrisfarms/nixos-shell/README.md

 with everything you need.

 ####Isn't this just nixos-container?
-Not quite. `nixos-shell` is for spawning ephemeral `nixos-container`'s.
-That is, it sets up your container, gets you logged in, then takes care of tearing it up and tidying up after you when you log out.
+Not quite. `nixos-shell` builds on tops of `nixos-container` to spawn a temporary environment.
+That is, it sets up your environment, gets you logged in, then takes care of tearing it up and tidying up after you when you log out.